return to Natural Dog Health Remedies

 Milk thistle

-Another effective herb to combat dog obesity is milk thistle.
+Another effective herb to combat obesity is milk thistle.
 Like dandelion, it also detoxifies the body by removing excess fats and chemicals, thereby restoring a healthy metabolism in dogs.

 References